hacefresko/EvilPortal/README.md

   to our fake captive portal login page (mod_rewrite).
 With this method, Samsung devices are not affected as they use a different captive portal detection system, involving Internet connection.

+# Disclaimer
+This tool was made for learning purposes and security testing of my own networks.
+Please, do not use without the consent of the WiFi/devices owners or any other illegal activities.